 For those who want an immediate takeaway from this McCulloch ROB R600 review then this is it: the R600 is a top draw robotic lawnmower that you should definitely place at the top of your list of potential purchases if you are in the market for one.
+It's among the best lawn mowers you can buy, in fact, for the price.
 The mower is quiet, packed with features and - most importantly - reliably operates autonomously, cruising around its designated garden territory with a lava lamp-style smoothness.

 There are a few caveats to consider, such as the fact that the McCulloch ROB R600 is designed for small to medium sized gardens (600 m2 max), and the fact that it currently retails for around the £850 mark (which is no small financial outlay), however, these factors aside it is definitely worthy of your consideration.